nickjj/flask-static-digest/README.md

 # What is Flask-Static-Digest? [![Build Status](https://secure.travis-ci.org/nickjj/flask-static-digest.png)](http://travis-ci.org/nickjj/flask-static-digest)

-It is a Flask extension that will make your static files production ready with very minimal effort on your part.
-It does this by md5 tagging and gzipping your static files.
-It does not bundle your assets or do any type of additional asset processing.
+It is a Flask extension that will help make your static files production ready with very minimal effort on your part.
+It does this by md5 tagging and gzipping your static files after running a `flask digest compile` command that this extension adds to your Flask app.
+It should be the last thing you do to your static files before uploading them to your server or CDN.

 Other web frameworks like Django, Ruby on Rails and Phoenix all have this feature built into their framework, and now with this extension Flask does too.